jupyterlite/jupyterlab-webrtc-docprovider/README.md

 #### `usercolor`

-A suggested color for the cursor displayed to others next to your cursor in shared editing sessions.
+A suggested color of your cursor, as displayed to others next in shared editing sessions.

 ## Uninstall